Having a Voice and Hearing Others at Carnegie Mellon University

 Being a part of the community, on and off campus, to learn about real-world issues and how to solve them is a key part of a Carnegie Mellon education.
 Students can find numerous opportunities for civic engagement through organizations, events, and programs.
 There are opportunities to expand perspective through events and initiatives hosted by the Vice Provost for Diversity, Equity and Inclusion team including the Center for Student Diversity and Inclusion.
 Students can develop a holistic approach to care for self and community through civility and wellness and meaning making initiatives.

-Registering and Safely Hosting On-campus Events Involving Expressive Activity
+Scheduling and Safely Hosting On-campus Events Involving Expressive Activity

-Students, faculty or staff who wish to organize demonstrations, protests, rallies or other events involving expressive activity on campus are expected to follow new registration procedures designed to support an environment for safe, civil and free exchange.
-University decisions related to registration requests and procedures will be made in a content-neutral manner that is in keeping with the Freedom of Expression policy.
+Students, faculty or staff who wish to organize demonstrations, protests, rallies or other events involving expressive activity on campus are expected to follow new scheduling procedures designed to support an environment for safe, civil and free exchange.
+University decisions related to scheduling requests and procedures will be made in a content-neutral manner that is in keeping with the Freedom of Expression policy.
 In support of these events, the university has developed an Expressive Activity Support Team comprised of trained staff members from both the Student Affairs and Provost’s division who will serve as an on-site resource to assist organizers, participants and bystanders as needed.
 Campus police officers can also support; they are prepared for a variety of circumstances and well-versed in de-escalation techniques.

 CMU’s Policy on Tents and Encampments